What is the CUMPRINC Function?

 The CUMPRINC function uses the following arguments:

-- Rate (required argument) – It is the rate of interest per period.
+- Rate (required argument) – This is the rate of interest per period.

-- NPER (required argument) – It is the total number of payment periods for which the loan or investment is to be paid.
+- NPER (required argument) – The total number of payment periods for which the loan or investment is to be paid.

-- PV (required argument) – It is Present Value of the loan/Investment.
+- PV (required argument) – This is the Present Value of the loan/Investment.

-- Start_period (required argument) – It is the number of the first period over which the interest is to be calculated.
+- Start_period (required argument) – The number of the first period over which the interest is to be calculated.
 It needs to be an integer between 1 and the specified NPER.

-- End_period (required argument) – It is the last period over which interest is to be calculated.
+- End_period (required argument) – The last period over which interest is to be calculated.
 It must be an integer between 1 and the specified NPER.

-- Type (required argument) – It is the timing of the payment.
+- Type (required argument) – This specifies the timing of the payment.
 It can be 0 or 1.
 It is an integer that specifies if the payment is made at the start of the period (0) or at the end of the period (1).

 How to use the CUMPRINC Function in Excel?